 Every company varies on their rules about charging insurance premiums for families with a driver with a learner's permit, therefore, you have to notified the company about the teen driver with a learner's permit.
 Some policies automatically extend coverage to a newly licensed driver because he or she is defined as an insured by being related to you by blood, marriage or adoption, and by being a resident of your household, but you have to notify the company to verify the coverage is automatically extended.
 As insurance agents, we have seen situations where parents didn't notify their insurance company, the child gets into an accident, and the company guidelines wouldn't extend coverage.
 Please notify your insurance company and shop around for better rates if your company's rate is too high.

-The cost of adding a teenage driver varies, just like all the other factors that go into rating a policy.
+The cost of adding a teenage driver varies, just like all the other factors that affect car insurance rates.
 Boys generally cost 10 percent to 30 percent more than girls to insure at a young age.
 The National Safety Council says that drivers 16 and 17 are three times more likely to be in a traffic accident than adults ages 25 to 64.
 This means that you have to make sure you have more than enough insurance on your young drivers.
 It does make it difficult to pay higher premiums at a time when your child needs the most coverage.
 We can't stress the need to purchase higher liability limits and higher PIP or Medical Payments coverage (especially if you don't have your family insured on a health insurance policy).
 If your family has a health insurance policy, you may want to only increase your Liability limits and rely on your health insurance policy for medical coverage if it provides coverage in an auto accident.

 Your insurance premium will increase when you put your teenager on your auto policy, therefore you need to seek ways to save money.
 Shopping is important, but you can also looks for discounts.
 Parents receive discounts for being married, maintaining good driving records, owning multiple cars and carrying homeowners insurance with the same company.
 For your child, your rate can go down if your teen gets good grades or establishes a good driving record (which takes time).
 Most companies offer discounts to students with good grades, generally a B average or higher.
 Be aware that you shouldn't necessarily seek companies that offer this discount, because you will find companies that don't offer the discount but they are much cheaper than those that do.
 If you require your son or daughter pay for all or part of the incremental cost of adding them to the policy, they may feel a higher incentive to drive responsibly and get good grades.